Bryansk Oblast

-Bryansk Oblast (Бря́нская о́бласть), also known as Bryanshchina (Брянщина, /ru/), is a federal subject of Russia (an oblast).
+Bryansk Oblast, (Note: Бря́нская о́бласть) also known as Bryanshchina, (Note: Брянщина, /ru/) is a federal subject of Russia (an oblast).
 Its administrative center is the city of Bryansk.
 As of the 2021 Census, its population was 1,169,161.

 Geography

 Bryansk Oblast lies in western European Russia in the central to western parts of the East European Plain, on the divide between the Desna and Volga basins.
 The oblast borders with Smolensk Oblast in the north, Kaluga Oblast in the northeast, Oryol Oblast in the east, Kursk Oblast in the southeast, Chernihiv and Sumy Oblasts of Ukraine in the south, and with Gomel and Mogilev Oblasts of Belarus in the west.

 Natural resources include deposits of peat, sand, clay, chalk, marl, and other building materials, as well as phosphorite.
 About a quarter of the total area of the oblast is covered by forests, mainly coniferous, mixed, and deciduous, as well as forest-steppe.

 Bryansky Les Nature Reserve is a biosphere reserve that protects, among other things, a limited population of European bison.